About the University of Arizona String Project

 Instruments

-The String Project does not provide students with instruments.
+The UA String Project does not provide students with instruments.
 We expect most families to to rent or purchase their own instruments for students.
-If renting an instrument is cost prohibitive for your family, please note this in your registration form and contact the String Project director.
+If renting an instrument is cost prohibitive for your family, please note this in your registration form and contact the UA String Project at stringproject@music.arizona.edu.

 Student and Parent Expectations

-Students must be on time for rehearsals and lessons; frequent lateness will lead to dismissal from the program.
-Discipline issues will not be tolerated.
-Required materials include instrument and bow, shoulder rest or rock stop, rosin, suggested books, notebook, pencil, and String Project music.
+Students must be on time for rehearsals and lessons; frequent tardiness will lead to dismissal from the program.
+Required materials include instrument and bow, shoulder rest or rock stop, rosin, suggested books, notebook, pencil, and ensemble music.

 Developing a practice routine is key to student development and parents are encouraged to help younger students practice.
-Other parent responsibilities include attending all String Project meetings, rehearsals, lessons, and events.
+Other parent responsibilities include attending all UASP meetings, rehearsals, lessons, and events.
 If your school offers an orchestra, we require students also participate in their school orchestra.

 Performances: Each ensemble will perform a selection of pieces at the end of the semester concert in one of the performance halls.
 Private lesson faculty will schedule an end of semester solo recital.